3 Ways You Can Use Infographics to Encourage Student Collaboration in Active Learning Classrooms

 You want to involve students on the first day and give them a glimpse of what to expect throughout the rest of the semester.
 If you expect them to participate in class and contribute ideas to the discussions, then do it on the first day.
 This will set the tone for the upcoming semester.

-Why Use Infographics in Flipped Classrooms and Active Learning Environments?
+Why Use Infographics in Active Learning Environments?

 This makes the process of introductions more memorable, fun, and engaging.
 Unlike name tags or name tents, infographics give students the opportunity to share more information and make a meaningful connection with other students.